donnyquixotic/oft-contract-tools/README.md

 ## Contract Configuration

 This script is designed to set common OFT contract configutation settings.
-User passes remote chain id, contract address, and remote contract address.
-Successful configuration returns transaction has for each called action.
+Successful configuration returns transaction has for each called action. `PRIVATE_KEY` environment variable must belong to the contract owner.

 - `setUseCustomAdapterParams()`: sets `useCustomAdapterParams` to `true`
 - `setMinDstGas()`: sets default `minGas` to `200000`, called for each packet type